ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ### **What if I need to initiate agent on events from more then one different node?**

-You can register an agent for not as many different sc-element, but for the same type of event.
+You can subscribe an agent to many different sc-elements, but for the same type of sc-event.
 You can use `SubscribeAgent` and `UnsubscribeAgent` to do this.

 ```cpp
 ...